What’s the difference between “do” and “make”?

 At first glance, “do” and “make” might seem to have similar meanings, as they both encompass activities involving actions or tasks.
 They also tend to translate to the one word in many languages.
 However, a deeper analysis reveals a fundamental difference in their application.

 In essence, “do” generally refers to performing actions or repetitive tasks viewed as necessary, mundane, or routine.
-It’s also used to form common phrases and collocations, such as ”do a job” or ”do business.”
+It's also used to form common phrases and collocations, such as ''do a job'' or ''do business.''

 Conversely, “make” typically involves creating or producing something tangible or intangible.
-However, it can also be used to form certain collocations, just like ”do”, such as “make a phone call” or “make friends”, which have nothing to do with creating an object.
+However, it can also be used to form certain collocations, just like ''do'', such as "make a phone call" or "make friends", which have nothing to do with creating an object.

 In general, you use “make” to talk about the result of an action, not the action itself.
 Results are often things you can see or touch.
 Here are the most common categories: